alemesa/web-roadmap/Roadmap.md

 #### Second Week

+### CSS

+---

+* Flexbox

-This is a good first read and is also a great resource to check out every time you have doubts [Guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
+This is a good first read and is also a great resource to check out every time you have questions [Guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)

 Go to [Flexbox.io](https://flexbox.io/) sign in and finish the course

 * CSS Grid

-This is a good first read and is also a great resource to check out every time you have doubts [Guide](https://css-tricks.com/snippets/css/complete-guide-grid/)
+This is a good first read and is also a great resource to check out every time you have questions [Guide](https://css-tricks.com/snippets/css/complete-guide-grid/)

 Go to [CSSGrid.io](https://cssgrid.io/) sign in and finish the course

-## Javascript
+### Javascript

 ---

-Go to [Javascript30](https://javascript30.com/) sign in and finish
+Go to [Javascript30](https://javascript30.com/) Sign in and finish these:

 * Day 4 - Array Cardio Day
 * Day 7 - Array Cardio Day 2